Public tours of new Corrie set to begin

 - Corrie to air male suicide storyline

-The mill said it had no objection to the plans but were concerned about the extra parking the attraction would entail and its effect on its delivery drivers.
+The mill said it had no objection to the plans but was concerned about the extra parking the attraction would entail and its effect on its delivery drivers.

-Trafford Council approved the plans on 23 April and have recommended an operational management plan to deal with traffic.
+Trafford Council approved the plans on 23 April and has recommended an operational management plan to deal with traffic.